gc-cloud/E71Project/README.md

 #### Your product backlog is ordered.
 Your rationale for how you ordered your backlog is clearly documented in your git repo's README.
 1.0 pts
 >  * Items were ordered based on delivering the most value for the user as soon as possible including any prerequisites
 >  * Note:  Only MVP backlog has been ordered at this time.
 Ordering of backlog beyond MVP will be conducted later.
-The reasoning behind this is that the MVP backlog is crucial and the process of completing the MVP backlog will help make clear how additional features should be ordered.
+The reasoning behind this is that the MVP backlog is crucial and the process of completing the MVP backlog will help make clear how the additional features should be ordered.

 #### You have a Definition of Ready for product backlog items.
 Your Definition of Ready is clearly documented in your git repo's README.
 5.0 pts